Yandex Cloud

 Create service accountsCreate service accounts

-• Service account for the resources with the k8s.clusters.agent and vpc.publicAdmin roles for the folder where the Managed Service for Kubernetes cluster is created.
-This service account will be used to create the resources required for the Managed Service for Kubernetes cluster.
+• Service account for resources with the k8s.clusters.agent and vpc.publicAdmin roles for the folder to host the new Managed Service for Kubernetes cluster.
+This service account will be used to create resources for your Managed Service for Kubernetes cluster.

-• Service account for Managed Service for Kubernetes nodes with the container-registry.images.puller role for the folder with the Docker image registry.
-Managed Service for Kubernetes nodes will pull the required Docker images from the registry on behalf of this account.
+• Service account for Managed Service for Kubernetes nodes with the container-registry.images.puller role for the folder containing the Docker image registry.
+The Managed Service for Kubernetes nodes will use this account to pull the required Docker images from the registry.

 Create a service account for resourcesCreate a service account for resources

-To create a service account for creating the resources required by the Managed Service for Kubernetes cluster.
+To create a service account that will be used to create the resources for the Managed Service for Kubernetes cluster:

-1. Write the folder ID from your CLI profile configuration to the variable:
+1. Save the folder ID from your CLI profile configuration to a variable:

 Bash